ONE SHOT

 With $5, Lavinia purchased the toy horse for $3 and used the remaining $2 to buy a chocolate cake.
 She returned home, her heart overflowing with joy, ready to surprise both her brother and her mother. [/read]

-The scene has been crafted in 15 days.
+The scene was crafted in 15 days.

 Pablo

 The Spanish Bill poster boy.
-He is wearing coloured wool shorts, a linen shirt, and suspenders.
+He is wearing colored wool shorts, a linen shirt, and suspenders.
 Pablo carries a burlap bag full of posters that need to be posted in certain places.
 Once Pablo reached the theatre square, he found old posters needed to be replaced with new ones on the pillar of the theatre square.
-He recognised the time was close to 12:30 noon.
+He recognized the time was close to 12:30 noon.
 It is his lunch break, and he is too tired and hungry.
 He looked around him in order to find a place to sit.
 Unfortunately, no bench was available in the square to sit on.
-The best place was the pillar (He recognised).
+The best place was the pillar (He recognized).
 He put his glue bucket on the ground and lay on the column to relax and eat his stale burger.
 Once he started biting his burger, the birds flew toward him to eat his only burger.
 He felt sorry for him and for them as well :).
 He smiled and instantly threw a piece of the bread to feed them.
 And then, he resumed eating the rest of his food.
 One of the birds is standing on the pillar and observing Pablo’s burger.
 The bird decided to grab it from Pablo’s hand.
 What a poor boy, Pablo :).
 The scene text will be printed and attached to the doll.

-The scene has been crafted in 10 days.
+The scene was crafted in 10 days.

 Back to top